Staying safe online

-UK Safer Internet Centre is a partnership between Childnet International, Internet Watch Foundation and South West Grid for Learning.
+UK Safer Internet Centre (UKSIC) is a partnership between Childnet International, Internet Watch Foundation and South West Grid for Learning.

 NSPCC, the children’s charity, has really good advice about the tricky issue of online gaming (many online games are not age-appropriate for primary age children, but they want to play them… Help!).

 Parents Protect is a project from The Lucy Faithfull Foundation focusing on protecting children from sexual abuse.